-You have Hashimoto’s.
-You’re fortunate to even know because often doctors don’t tell you it’s an autoimmune disease, they tell you it’s “hypothyroidism.”
+- Hashimoto’s: You may have only been told you’re “hypothyroid” but not that you have an autoimmune disease.
 News flash: It’s not your thyroid, it’s your immune system.
 You’re told to watch and wait until it’s time to go on thyroid hormones.
 Meanwhile, your immune system continues to attack and destroy your thyroid.
 Thyroid hormones do not put Hashimoto’s into remission.

-You have Type 1 diabetes.
-You obsess on blood sugar and insulin balance and are told diet is key – but the diet information may be off-target.
-You’re given insulin and/or other diabetes medications.
+- Type 1 diabetes: You know diet is key – but the diet information may be off-target.
+You’re on insulin and/or other diabetes medications.
 None of these put Type 1 diabetes into remission.
-Your immune system continues to destroy your pancreas beta cells.
+Your immune system continues to destroy your pancreatic beta cells.
 Diabetes medications do not put the autoimmune attack into remission.

 This is the same story for any autoimmune disease you can think of.
 Multiple Sclerosis, Myasthenia Gravis, Lupus, Sjogren’s, Celiac, etc. There’s now evidence that Polycystic Ovarian Syndrome (PCOS) and Endometriosis are autoimmune in nature.